 visit hanoi's famous train street

-Okay, I know what you’re thinking… Isn’t the train street closed to the public?
-The simple is yes.
-However, the restaurants that line the tracks are still open.
+Okay, I know what you’re thinking… Is the Hanoi train street still open?
+Both yes and no. The “street” is closed but the restaurants that line the tracks are still open.
 Here’s a bit of backstory if you haven’t heard about this popular Hanoi landmark.

 Hanoi’s train street is a set of tracks that goes right through central Hanoi.
 Over the years, many coffee shops and restaurants have opened up shops along the tracks, serving mainly tourists.
 Visitors would walk up and down the tracks and visit the restaurants.
 The catch – the train is still operating.
 So, as this tourist spot became more and more popular, it became a safety concern with thousands of tourists standing alongside the tight tracks as the train passed by.
 So, the government of Hanoi stepped in and has barricaded entrances to the tracks, closing it to tourists.